abwilf/tutorials/experiments/README.md

 6. Watch the results come in :)

 ### "But wait!
 My program is a shell script, or some non-standard python script!"
 No problem.
-You can run wandb sweep with a shell script instead, and do whatever you'd like in there – even call multiple python program, each with wandb.log() (because wandb logs the run names and sweep ids).
+You can run wandb sweep with a shell script instead, and do whatever you'd like in there – even call multiple python programs, each with wandb.log() (because wandb logs the run names and sweep ids).

-Check it out: imagine we have two python files now that we want to run, `example.py` and `example2.py`.
-And we want to run a script like this: `script.sh`.
+Imagine we have two python files now that we want to run, `example.py` and `example2.py`.
+And we want to run a script that runs them both in sequence, `script.sh`.

 **example.py**
 ```python